-Cellcom's Copyright Agent for notice of claims of copyright infringement on the Site can be reached as follows:
+For Cellcom, Nsight, and Glas, the designated Copyright Agent for notice of claims of copyright infringement can be reached as follows:

 If you provide Cellcom’s Copyright Agent with proper written notification pursuant to the procedure above, including information reasonably sufficient to allow Cellcom to locate and remove or disable access to the material in question or which includes information concerning repeat infringement, then Cellcom will promptly notify the alleged infringer of your claim and shall take reasonable steps to promptly notify our subscriber that we have removed or disabled access to the material.
 We will also advise the alleged infringer of the DMCA statutory Counter Notification procedure described below by with the alleged infringer may respond to your claim and request that we restore the material.